BG shareholders give Shell's $52 billion acquisition final nod

 While the oil price is expected to stage a gradual recovery, Shell has said the combined group needs crude to be above $60 a barrel to break even.

-BG Chief Executive Officer Helge Lund, who joined BG weeks before the merger was announced, is set to step down.
+NUMBER TWO BG Chief Executive Officer Helge Lund, who joined BG weeksbefore the merger was announced, is set to step down.
 Shell executive Huibert Vigeveno, who headed the integration planning in recent months, will become transitional CEO.

 Lund, who previously led Norway's Statoil through a period of spectacular growth, has yet to indicate his plans.

-The acquisition will boost Shell's oil and gas production by 20 percent and bring it closer to challenging the world's top international oil company ExxonMobil (XOM.N).
+The acquisition will boost Shell's oil and gas production by 20 percent and bring it closer to challenging the world's top international oil company ExxonMobil.

 The combined company is also set to topple Exxon as the largest publicly-traded oil and gas producer by 2020, according to analysts at Simmons and Company.